nonjeets/nonjeets.github.io/index.md

 DEX SURPRISE TIME FRAME - PREVENT INSTANT SELL - GIVING THE PROJECT A REAL SHOT

-# Why was this built?
+# What are we building?
-* Protecting and safeguarding legitimate developers
+* Platform for protecting and safeguarding legitimate developers
-* Safeguarding traders
+* Safeguarding and educating traders
+* Robust anti rug system

 ......
 The scale of fraud happening daily on Solana is sickening .....